yachuan/DCRNN_PyTorch/README.md

 From the predicted y shape (24,bs, n_nodes), we can see the model gives prediction to the whole horizon, and we only want the last one.
 Thus, change the model to predict only the last one.

 ## The loss using:
 Now masked mae loss is in use.
-I will  add  rmse, mse, mae.
+I changed the criterion to rmse loss.